umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/docs/src/readme.md

 ##Running the prebuilt site

 ###Windows
-Right-click the `/build` folder and choose "open in webmatrix", run the website in webmatrix and browse to `localhost:xxxx/Belle/`, this should display the Belle login screen
+Right-click the `/build` folder and choose "open in webmatrix", run the website in webmatrix and browse to `localhost:9999/Belle/`, this should display the Belle login screen

+*Port 9999 should be used because that is the target site that the grunt build command mentioned below will launch*

 ###OSX
 Open a terminal inside the "/build" folder and run the command:

-	python -m SimpleHTTPServer 8080
+	python -m SimpleHTTPServer 9999

-This will start a local webserver, hosting the site on `localhost:8080` browse to localhost:8080/Belle/ which should display the belle login screen.
+This will start a local webserver, hosting the site on `localhost:9999` browse to localhost:9999/Belle/ which should display the belle login screen.

 ##Uing the dev environment
 _The dev environment is tad more tricky to get running, since it depends on a number of unit tests and automated tools, to produce the contents of the /build folder_